strawbees/learning-cms/docs/creating-stages.md

 ## 2. Create a new instance from the snapshot
 Once you have the snapshot, click on it's menu (3 vertical dots) > "Create new instance".
-Make sure to name the instance properly, eg.`learning-cms-fork`.
+Make sure to name the instance properly, eg.
+`application-instance-stage-2019-11-30`.

 Once the new instance is created, you can delete the snapshot.